Copying many blobs with the Content Transfer Tool (CTT) may take multiple days.

-AzCopy is a command-line tool provided by Microsoft that needs to be available on the source instance to enable this feature.
+AzCopy is a command-line tool provided by Microsoft® that must be available on the source instance to enable this feature.

-In short, you will most likely want to download the Linux x86-64 binary from the AzCopy docs page and un-tar it to a location such as /usr/bin.
+In short, you want to download the Linux® x86-64 binary from the AzCopy docs page and untar it to a location such as /usr/bin.

-Make note of where you placed the binary, as you will need the full path to it in a later step.
+Make note of where you placed the binary, because you need the full path to it in a later step.

 The most recently released version of CTT should be used.